matt-harvey/vat/README.rst

 - Explicitly supports the concept of an (optional) due date for each task;
   tasks summaries are output in order of due date.
-- Task descriptions can span multiple lines, with the first line representing the "summary", and optional additional lines representing the "detail".
+- Task descriptions can span multiple lines, commencing with an optional due date, then a line representing the "summary", then optional additional lines representing the "detail".
-- Tasks are identified by an ephemeral, ad hoc number, based on their order in the file at a given point in time, rather by a hash.
+- Tasks are identified by an ephemeral, ad hoc ID number, based on their order in the file at a given point in time, rather by a hash.
 - Tasks aren't edited directly from the command line; rather, you tell ``tm`` to open Vim_ at a particular task, and then edit it using Vim.
 - There is no support for marking a task as completed.
 When it's done, you delete it.
-(It wouldn't be hard to add support for this though... feel free to contribute code to achieve this!)
-- It's implemented in about 50 lines of Awk :-)
+- It's implemented in about 30 lines of Awk :-)

 Requirements
 ============